NewsPositively Montana

 “Because of that, I face like daily physical challenges.
 Specifically, getting outdoors and hiking is difficult,” McKittrick said.

-On October 20th, she reached her goal.
-She hiked the “M” with her sister and her friends, University of Montana physical therapy students Sarah Kitterman, Jade Sipe and Tiana Tinari.
+She reached her goal on October 29, hiking the “M” with her sister and her friends, University of Montana physical therapy students Sarah Kitterman, Jade Sipe and Tiana Tinari.

 “After 24 years on this Earth, to have it be possible with the right support system, with the right mindset, it was just incredible.
 I couldn't have asked for a better day,” McKittrick said.
 “Making the impossible seem possible, that kind of sums up the day, honestly.
 ‘Cause it felt impossible for many, many years.”

 The hike itself happened in just four hours, with a borrowed all-terrain wheelchair.
-It came from MonTECH, Montana’s Assistive Technology Program, run out of the University of Montana.
+It came from MonTECH — Montana’s Assistive Technology Program — which is run out of the University of Montana.

 “We are an equipment library and a free training resource.
-So, any Montanan with any disability, whether it's developmental, or caused by aging, or an illness or injury, any Montanan can borrow equipment from us,” said Shawna Hanson, MonTECH’s associate director.
+So, any Montanan with any disability, whether it's developmental, or caused by aging, or an illness or injury, any Montanan can borrow equipment from us,” said MonTECH associate director Shawna Hanson.

 MonTECH has nearly 3,500 pieces of technology to help people eat, read, hear and so much more.